 *** Most state and local public health orders regarding COVID-19 that would affect visitors have been lifted with the exception that MASKS ARE REQUIRED in PUBLIC SPACES INDOORS everywhere in Oregon. ***

 - Wear a face covering when in public spaces indoors and when distancing is not possible outdoors.

 - Follow local public health orders – even if they are different from where you live.

 - Practice good hygiene to lower the risk of spreading or contracting disease.

 - Support local businesses that inform the character of Seaside.

-- Be patient at hotels, restaurants, and stores as staff adjust to new operating procedures.
+- Be patient at hotels, restaurants, and stores as many are short staffed due to effects from the pandemic.

-- Dispose of trash and take-out containers properly to protect the beach from litter.
+- Dispose of all trash and take-out containers properly to protect the beach from litter.